IMMIGRATION DOCUMENTS: BEFORE YOU ARRIVE

 The visa officer will process your application for a TRV or eTA at the same time as your study permit.
 You do not need a separate application.

-You must log in to your MyCIC account and inform IRCC that you have transferred to SFU from your previous institution before you begin your studies at SFU.
+You must log in to your MyCIC account and notify IRCC that you have transferred to SFU from your previous institution before you begin your studies at SFU.
+This is required each time you transfer between institutions in Canada.

-If your study permit will be expiring soon, visit the extend your study permit section for instructions on how to extend your status.
+If your study permit will soon expire, in addition to the process above you must also apply to extend it before the expiry date.
+Visit the extend your study permit section for instructions on how to extend your status.